-Anna Malm Bernsten, Niklas Prager and Jürgen Riedl left the Board of Directors at the Annual General Meeting 2022.
-In accordance with the Nomination committee's proposal, re-election of Mikael Worning, Christer Fåhraeus, Åsa Hedin and Stefan Wolf and new election of Ann-Charlotte Jarleryd as Board members
+Åsa Hedin left the Board of Directors at the Annual General Meeting 2023.
+In accordance with the Nomination committee's proposal, re-election of Mikael Worning, Christer Fåhraeus, Ann-Charlotte Jarleryd new election of Louise Armstrong-Denby as Board members.
 Mikael Worning was also re-elected as the Chairman of the Board of Directors.
-The AGM resolved on new election of the audit firm KPMG AB as auditor.
+The AGM resolved on re-election of the audit firm KPMG AB as auditor.